 4) Cycling short insert pads should have a specific design that allows proper fit between the saddle and body of the athlete.

 Also, here is run down of some of the terms that companies invent…

 The other things to consider are the overall fit.
-Cycling tips does a good job of this by reviewing assos, capo, castelli and rapha.
-Link in show notes.
+Cycling tips do a good job of this by reviewing assos, capo, castelli and Rapha.

 There are a bunch of different ways companies manufacture the outer part of the knicks, such as Castelli body paint knicks.

 Don’t bother sifting through that junk though when you are on the hunt…I recommend going to your nearest bike shop and trying on as many pairs as it takes to find one that fits…even with the top of the range products, they may not be built for your shape.
 Saying that my next purchase may be Rapha.
 Online.
 Mostly cause they are one of only a handful of companies that will ship to me.
 Don’t hate on me too hard.